Clean Start: How to Detox Your Body

 6. Use Natural (Beauty) Products

 Use as many natural products as possible without microplastics and chemicals.
-Think of natural washing, cleaning, and pest control products.
+Think of natural washing, cleaning, and pest control agents.
 Also, replace your synthetic care products with a natural variant.
 Everything you apply to your skin can penetrate it and enter the body via the bloodstream.

 What Detox Methods Are There?